swift-conductor/conductor-docs/docs/getting-started/running/docker.md

 docker-compose --file docker-compose-redis.yaml up --detach
 ```

+The docker compose will bring up the following containers:

+1. Swift Conductor CE Server
+1. Swift Conductor UI
+1. Redis for database and task queue
+1. Elasticsearch v7 for searching workflows

 You can open the Server and UI URLs in your browser to verify that they are running correctly:

 - Server: [http://localhost:8080](http://localhost:8080)